Although Google Maps is convenient, easy to use, and armed with several power-packed features, it has its shortcomings.

 For example, if you travel a lot off the grid, then offline access is crucial, and if you run a field service business and your employees need to make multiple stops, a route planner is the best solution.

-Don’t just stick with Google Maps just because everyone prefers it.
+Don’t just stick with the route planner Google Maps just because everyone prefers it.

 Branch out and explore a few of the ones listed above as per your requirements.
 Eventually, you’ll find one that works much better for you.